Configuration

 - If you haven't registered your domain through Route 53, configure your domain with your domain registrar to use the nameservers Route 53 lists for your domain.

-Note that for the actual domain your module uses, you can specify the domain name of the hosted zone directly, or one of it's subdomains.
+Note that for the actual domain your package uses, you can specify the domain name of the hosted zone directly, or one of it's subdomains.
 For instance, if your hosted zone domain is yourdomain.com

 or website.yourdomain.com